bhavyanagda47/summer-distributors/README.md

 ## 10. Colours and type (if you must)

 `assets/css/style.css` — `--indigo: #312682` matches the logo.
 Do not switch it back to dusty slate.
 Fonts load from Google; if a shop has no data they get a system serif/sans.

----

-Questions this folder already answers: separate pages (yes), one quote CTA (yes), WhatsApp always (yes), empty contacts (yes), photos as stand-ins (yes).
-Fill `whatsapp` first — that is the button people will actually tap.